Ultra-low-cost smart meter ready for farmers and agricultural partners

 What started as a discussion about cold showers due to empty gas bottles has, in three short years, become a market-leading startup that’s achieving incredible global sales.
 Gasbot’s asset-to-cloud remote monitoring service is used by blue chip utilities to monitor gas supplies in Australia, the Americas and Europe – drawn in by the compelling customer satisfaction and operational efficiencies it delivers.

-Founder and Managing Director, Philip Livingston explained, “By giving utilities real-time visibility of tank storages, Gasbot reduces ‘out of gas’ situations by over 90%.
+Founder and Managing Director, Philip Livingston explained, “By giving utilities near real-time visibility of tank storages, Gasbot reduces ‘out of gas’ situations by over 90%.
 And it reduces unneeded truck rolls [to tanks that are still full] by roughly 80%.
 The return on investment is well within six months for a standard 10-year contract.”

 “We’ve got 25,000 units deployed and a further 30,000 units contracted and awaiting deployment, providing reliable monthly income in a world where it’s hard to get that level of stability.
 That’s the bedrock we’re building on.”